Elementary School Curriculum

-Grade 6 consists of a 3-person teacher team, structuring the school day around the core subjects of math, language arts, science, and social studies.
+Grade 6 consists of a four-person teacher team, structuring the school day around the core subjects of math, language arts, science, and social studies.
 Math and language arts are each taught for a block (two periods) and a third block is devoted to science and social studies.
 Special area classes for 6th graders include technology (keyboarding and Google applications), art, music, health and physical education, band.

 Grades 7 and 8 utilize a nine-period schedule devoting a two-period block to both math and language arts, as well as a period for both science, and social studies.
-Special area subjects for 7th grade include art, music, band, and physical education.
-8th grade specials include technology (keyboarding and computer applications), band, health/physical education, and vocational education.
+Special area subjects for 7th grade include technology (coding), art, music, band, and health/physical education.
+8th grade specials include technology (keyboarding and computer applications), band, health/physical education, and vocational agriculture education.

 High School Curriculum